-Refer to Appendix A - Stormwater Tables 26-29 for sample hydrological design sheet templates, calculations are to be in the form of Technical Note 6 of AR&R or as prescribed by an approved proprietary computer programs.
+Refer to Appendix A - Stormwater Tables 26-29 for sample hydrological design sheet templates, calculations are to be in the form of Technical Note 6 of AR&R.

 7.4.2 Catchment area

 Consideration is to be given to the entire catchment, not just the area within the development.
 Peak flow calculations shall be on the full potential development of the catchment for both normal flow, overland flow paths due to pipe blockages, general flooding and high water levels.